ScaCap/spring-auto-restdocs/README.md

 See the [Building from source](https://scacap.github.io/spring-auto-restdocs/#contributing-building) section in the documentation.

+# Contributing

+- Submit a Pull Request for any enhancement you made.
+- Create an issue describing your particular problem.
+- Ask and answer questions on Stack Overflow using the [spring-auto-restdocs](https://stackoverflow.com/tags/spring-auto-restdocs) tag.

 ## License

 Spring Auto REST Docs is Open Source software released under the